OmniBrowser GuideBook

 # 4.5.3 Similar genes

 You may also choose different groups and include clusters you want, then click on Search to view the result table.
-The result can be sorted by Pearson Correlation Coefficient or p-value.
+The result can be sorted by Pearson coefficient or p-value.
 Ligand and receptor info are also listed if any.
 Data in the table can be exported via Export button.

 # 4.6 Marker Genes

-The Marker Genes Page shows marker gene information of a cluster, also allows users to verify the identity of certain clusters and help identify any unknown clusters.
-To determine each gene is a marker gene or not, a T-test or Wilcoxon-test is used to identify whether a gene differentially expresses between a selected group of cells (experiment group) against the other cells (control group).
+The Marker gene page shows marker gene information of a cluster, also allows users to verify the identity of certain clusters and help identify any unknown clusters.
+To determine each gene is a marker gene or not, a t-test or Wilcoxon-test is used to identify whether a gene differentially expresses between a selected group of cells (experiment group) against the other cells (control group).
 The less the p-value is, the more likely the gene will be a marker gene.

 Select a meta group in Meta Name and cluster(s) of interest.
-Choose One vs Rest or Group vs Group as the way of marker gene calculation.
 To filter positive or negative marker genes, please choose Statistic to be LogFC first and then select by Marker Type.
 Click on Search shows the marker gene table of the selected cluster(s).
 LogFC represents the log of fold change.

 The table can be exported to excel files via the Export button.
 You can click on Use these genes for gene set analysis button to carry out gene set analysis.